locksec/securityfeed/README.md

 # InfoSec RSS & News Feeds
-Welcome to rayheffer/securityfeed, my collection of cybersecurity RSS and other news feeds ready to import to your favorite feed reader.
+Welcome to securityfeed, my collection of cybersecurity RSS and other news feeds ready to import to your favorite feed reader.
 I use [Reeder](https://apps.apple.com/us/app/reeder-5/id1529445840) for iOS.

 # Podcasts
 * https://podcast.lockdown.media (The Lockdown - Practical Privacy & Security)